Newborn & Pediatric Hearing Screening Centre

 Supports Cognitive and Academic Growth

 Timely intervention through amplification and intervention aids cognitive development, laying a strong foundation for academic success.
-Incorporating active ear protection especially in noisy environments help preserve residual hearing.
+Incorporating active ear protection, especially in noisy environments, helps preserve residual hearing.

 Improves Emotional and Social Well-Being